kammitama5/kammitama5.github.io/_posts/2020-08-15-Saturday-August-15th.md

-## Tech X Social Impact Fellowship aka Harvard Franklin Fellowship
+## Tech X Social Impact Fellowship aka Harvard Franklin Fellowship Process
 - On to my next Fellowship!
-I applied via a form, and was narrowed down to a second round.
+I applied via a form, and was narrowed down to a second round with another application and information to fill out (essay-type).
 I thought that there was no way I would get a spot
   (they only choose about 12 to 15 of us), but I was notified that I made it to the third round, which was a group interview.
 We were assigned some articles to read and during our group interview, participated in a discussion about it.
+I read the articles from cover to cover and even did further research, thinking that even if I didn't get in, I would give it my best shot.

+## Tech X Social Impact Fellowship aka Harvard Franklin Fellowship

 - Fortunately, I was informed that I was one of the 12 or 15 out of 128 initial applicants to be selected!
 The actual Fellowship was also very memorable!
 They did a really great job of helping the group bond and you really do become friends fairly quickly.
 - Note: everyone in that group is *exceptional*.
 Once again, I was in a group where it was super intimidating because everyone is so ambitious,